 The Life of Wu Xun (1950)

 It is a 1950 Chinese movie directed by Sun Yu and starring Zhao Dan.
-It is a black and white movie produced by Kunlun movie Studio.
-It tells a true story of a well-known character of Chinese origin, Wu Xun, who spent years collecting money as a beggar to set up a free institution for the destitute youth.
+It is indeed a black-and-white movie produced by Kunlun Movie Studio.
+It tells the true story of a well-known character of Chinese origin, Wu Xun, who spent years collecting money as a beggar to set up a free institution for the destitute youth.

 After the preliminary release and despite the praise of various other Communist Party leaders, Mao Zedong released content that criticized the movie for how it fanatically advertised feudal society and called the protagonist as a “reactionary feudal leader”.
-Mao also expressed appreciation for the movie.
+Mao also expressed recognition for the movie.
 The movie was called “New China’s first banned movie”.
-It was initially well received as one of the top 10 movies of the year, but was quickly criticized by the Chinese authorities.
+It was initially well-received as one of the top 10 movies of the year but was quickly criticized by the Chinese authorities.
 It was restored in 1986.

 The Unfinished Comedy (1957)